 Want to Know If You Can File a Class Action Lawsuit?

 If you have a potential class-action lawsuit against an employer, you need a knowledgeable employment attorney experienced with class actions.

 Workplace Rights Law Group fights for California employee rights, and we’ve won our clients millions of dollars in settlements.

 Our class action lawyers in California represented employers for years, so we know their defenses and what tactics work best in settlement negotiations.

 We want to give our clients individualized attention, so we won’t take every case.
 However, we offer a free case review to determine if your class-action lawsuit in California might be a good fit for our skills.

-Contact us to set up a free case review.
+Contact us on our online form or call us at 818-844-5200 to set up a free case review.
 We’ll discuss your employment experience and let you know if we can help.